Miu Chung Yan

 1. Survey Study on Hong Kong Residents Recently Arrived Canada

 This online survey is to examine the settlement and integration experience of Hong Kong residents who returned to or arrived in Canada after 2015.
-The first report of the survey result has been published HKr Survey First Report (June 12 2023)
+The first report of the survey result has been published

-Second Report of the Survey Study
+Reports of the First Wave Survey

-Second Report of HKer Survey (Auguest 10 2023)
+Second Report of HKer Survey (August 10 2023)

 1. Settling the Unsettled: A Qualitative Study of Hong Kong Diaspora in Canada, UK and Taiwan